blackfennec-org/blackfennec/docs/source/testing/ux_test_v0.6.0.rst

 ==============  =================
 CC               Intuitively Correct; Did not expect file to open in background.
 YH               Intuitively Correct; Did not expect file to open in background.
-MB               Intuitively almost Correctly; Did not immediately see newly opened file and reopened file; Did not expect file to open in background.
+MB               Intuitively almost Correct; Did not immediately see newly opened file and reopened file; Did not expect file to open in background.
+CH               Intuitively Correct; Did not expect file to open in background.
 ==============  =================

 Switch Tabs